SCIFIHISTORY.NET

 The talented Lee Majdoub is a terrific character actor who has been gaining exposure with smaller roles aboard such projects as Bionic Woman, Fringe, Arrow, Once Upon A Time, Supernatural, The Magicians, and Zoo.
 Majdoub was born on this day in 1982.

-For what it's worth, I enjoyed much of the run of The CW's Supergirl ... that is until its writers morphed the show into some weird political morality tale for no good reason.
+For what it's worth, I enjoyed some of the run of The CW's Supergirl ... that is until its writers morphed the show into some weird political morality tale for no good reason.
 (I don't watch genre shows to be preached to constantly, peeps.)
 In any event, Yael Grobglas plays the villainous psychically-powered 'Psi' on a few occasions, and I'll always be thankful for that.
 Grobglas was born on this day in 1984.
-[Source: IMDB.com]

 (Relative) Newcomer Jeremy Szal maintains a solid SciFi blog as well as a Hugo Award winning podcast exploring the realms of Science Fiction.
 Szal was born on this day in 1995.